hackclub/putting-the-you-in-cpu/README.md

 When this kernel code finishes, it tells the CPU to switch back to user mode and return the instruction pointer to where it was when the interrupt was triggered.
 This is accomplished using an instruction like [IRET](https://www.felixcloutier.com/x86/iret:iretd:iretq).

-(If you were curious, the standard interrupt id for syscalls is `0x80` on Linux.)
+(If you were curious, the interrupt id used for system calls on Linux is `0x80`.
+You can read a list of Linux's system calls on [Michael Kerrisk's online manpage directory](https://man7.org/linux/man-pages/man2/syscalls.2.html).)

 #### Wrapper APIs: Abstracting Away Interrupts